jqno/equalsverifier/docs/_errormessages/record-failed-to-run-constructor.md

 ---
 title: "Record: failed to run constructor"
 ---

-    Record: failed to run constructor
-    If the record does not accept null values for its constructor parameters, consider suppressing Warning.NULL_FIELDS.
+    Record: failed to run constructor for record type Foo These were the values passed to the constructor: [null, null, null] If the record does not accept null values for its constructor parameters, consider suppressing Warning.NULL_FIELDS.

 and

-    Record: failed to run constructor
-    If the record does not accept 0 as a value for its constructor parameters, consider providing valid prefab values for those fields and suppressing Warning.ZERO_FIELDS.
+    Record: failed to run constructor for record type Foo These were the values passed to the constructor: [0, 0.0, false] If the record does not accept 0 or false as a value for its constructor parameters, consider suppressing Warning.ZERO_FIELDS.

+and

+    Record: failed to run constructor for record type Foo These were the values passed to the constructor: [42, 1337, "invalid"] If the record does not accept any of the given values for its constructor parameters, consider providing prefab values for the types of those fields.

 Sometimes, a constructor needs to validate its input, throwing an exception on certain values.
 This can lead to problems when `null` is not allowed, and the constructor is part of a record instead of a regular class, like this: